pytorch/xla/docs/pjrt.md

 Currently, only a single host is supported, and multi-host GPU cluster support will be added in an future release.

-## Key differences from XRT
+## Key differences from PJRT

-Although in most cases we expect PjRt and XRT to work mostly interchangeably from the end-user's perspective (especially on TPU v4), there are some subtle differences that are important to keep in mind.
-Importantly, XRT was designed around the TPU Node architecture, so it will always spawn a client and a server process, even on TPU VMs.
+Although in most cases we expect PjRt to work mostly interchangeably from the end-user's perspective (especially on TPU v4), there are some subtle differences that are important to keep in mind.
+Importantly, PJRT was designed around the TPU Node architecture, so it will always spawn a client and a server process, even on TPU VMs.
 Thus, every batch of inputs has additional latency from serializing and deserializing data.